McKinney ranks as a low-DSCR-friendliness market with high growth dynamics, sitting in the South region of the country.

 Dominant property types in McKinney include SFR.

-Top DSCR lenders for McKinney
+DSCR lenders active in McKinney

 Renovo Financial is the largest Chicago-based hard money lender.
 Founded 2011, they've closed thousands of loans across the Midwest and have particularly deep penetration in Chicago, Indianapolis, and Milwaukee.
 Strong relationships with the local broker community make them a default first-call for many Chicago investors.